 However, even D2C manufacturers that have found themselves positively impacted by the COVID-19 pandemic will be affected by supply chain issues as consumers start living in quarantine.
 This means they can't afford to stand idly by and must find a way to maintain their e-commerce growth once the pandemic is over as well.

 The task of continuing to entice consumers to shop online, for both retailers and D2C manufacturers, is grounded on trust in order to foster lasting loyalty.
 However, building trust, especially in these extreme situations, means more than meeting expectations, but exceeding them.
 To do so, here are some important approaches to keep in mind:

-/ Ease the transition.
+- Ease the transition.
 Make it as seamless as possible for consumers to switch to online shopping.
 For example, by providing flexibility with payment options and making it easy for them to easily find what they need.
-This is especially true for consumers who are moving to emerging e-commerce categories, such as groceries, for the first time.
+This is especially true for consumers who are moving to emerge e-commerce categories, such as groceries, for the first time.

-/ Leverage promos and loyalty programs.
+- Leverage promos and loyalty programs.
 In times of crisis, consumers are not very price sensitive.
 However, making price discounts and promotions available, like free shipping, helps nurture goodwill.
-Increasing loyalty points and rewards programs encourages customers to stay long term.
+Increasing loyalty points and rewards programs encourage customers to stay long-term.